From the Principal

 * Talk It Out – Come up with a list of trusted adults in your life (at home and at school) who you can talk to for times when you’re feeling anxious or stressed.

-* Use your five senses – smell, taste, touch, see, hear – to take 1 minute to notice what is happening RIGHT NOW.
+* Use your Five Senses – Smell, taste, touch, see, hear – to take 1 minutes to notice what is happening RIGHT NOW.
 OR – use your five senses to design your happy place.

 Dates to Remember